lighttransport/embree-aarch64/README.md

 Embree-Android is a port of Embree library(version 3.x) to Android platform(especially, AARCH64).
 Porting was done using similar approach by existing embree-arm effort. https://mightynotes.wordpress.com/2017/01/24/porting-intel-embree-to-arm/

-You'll need Android(or ARM) version of Intel TBB library to compile Embree-Android.

 How to build on Linux
 ---------------------